What to Avoid During a Home Purchase

-Don't overspend on big-ticket items Although you may be dreaming of ways to turn your new home into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until your loan closes.
-Your lender may send up red flags if you buy your furniture on your credit cards in the middle of your loan process.
-Using cash to buy big items can even be a mistake: most lenders take into consideration your available cash when approving your loan.
+Don't overspend on big-ticket items You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from major purchases like furniture, cars, appliances, or vacations until the loan closes.
+You may send up red flags with your lender if you finance your furniture on your credit cards in the middle of your loan process.
+It's also a mistake to make those large purchases using cash.
+Lending Institutions are looking at your available cash when considering your loan.